New Cracker Barrel location in far east El Paso looking to hire - NewsBreak

 Related

-El Paso may look to outside businesses to help keep up with overgrown weeds
+City of El Paso to consider outsourcing companies to help with weed cleanup

-EL PASO, Texas (CBS4) — The City of El Paso held a clean-up event to remove overgrown weeds Friday however some of the volunteers from a landscaping company did not show up.
-Benjamin Yard and Landscaping services offered their services to the city however they had to cancel because none of the employees showed up to work.
+EL PASO, Texas (KFOX14) — The City of El Paso held a clean-up event to remove overgrown weeds Friday however some of the volunteers from a landscaping company did not show up.
+Benjamin Yard and Landscaping services offered their services to the city however they had to cancel because...

 City provides COVID-19 testing kiosks throughout El Paso